kotajacob/songbird/docs/index.md

 ## events.md
 A listing of all the usable object events in songbird.

+## resources.md
+A description of each resource and breifly how it is to be used.

 ## sroom_files.md
 A description of how to make a sroom file.